bhascarp/belly-button-challenge/README.md

 The plots update when new subject ID selected in the dropdown.

 The app is deployed to the static github page.
-Below is the link to the page. https://bhascarp.github.io/belly-button-challenge/
+Here is the link to the page. https://bhascarp.github.io/belly-button-challenge/